cfpeter/Pig-Game/README.md

 ![alt text](/img2.png)

-Here i made it the winning score to 50 and the current score is 12 + 47 which in this case is more than 50 so player 1 won the game
+Here player 2 is playing; i made the winning score to 50 and the current score is 12 + 47 which in this case is more than 50 so player 2 won the game as you see the alert;

 ![alt text](/img3.png)